skeyll/SynicSugar/README.md

 - [Mono.Cecil](https://github.com/jbevain/cecil)

  SynicSugar uses Roslyn SourceGenerator supported after 2021.3.
 SourceGenerator generates almost all codes for p2p connect on compile automatically.
  Large dependencies is for performance.
-SynicSugar is a full-mesh p2p.
+SynicSugar is mesh-topology p2p.
 All peers connect with each other instead of 1-to-many like dedicated server and client-server model.
 If we want to sync data with 63 peer in a full-mesh, we need to send data 63 times.
 Individual connection is fast but the whole is costly.
 So the core needs faster.

-## Warning
- SynicSugar is still in development.
-This library is made for my game and will be developed with my game.
-Therefore, It may bugs and fewer features.
-And will have destructive changes.
-So, I currently recommend using [Mirror](https://github.com/MirrorNetworking/Mirror) with [EOSRelay](https://github.com/FakeByte/EpicOnlineTransport) for a product.

 ## Getting started
 ### 1.Install SynicSugar and depended librarys.